Info Source

 Management and Oversight Services

 Management and oversight services involve activities undertaken for determining strategic direction, and allocating resources among services and processes, as well as those activities related to analyzing exposure to risk and determining appropriate countermeasures.
-They ensure that the service operations and programs of the federal government comply with applicable laws, regulations, policies, and plans.
+They ensure that the service operations and programs of the federal government comply with applicable laws, regulations, policies, and/or plans.

-Materiel Services
+Material Services

 Real Property Services

-Real property services involve activities undertaken to ensure that real property is managed in a sustainable and financially responsible manner, throughout its life cycle, to support the cost-effective and efficient delivery of government programs.
+Real property services involve activities undertaken to ensure real property is managed in a sustainable and financially responsible manner, throughout its life cycle, to support the cost-effective and efficient delivery of government programs.

 Travel and Other Administrative Services

-Travel and other administrative services include Government of Canada travel services, as well as those other internal services that do not smoothly fit with any of the internal services categories.
+Travel and Other Administrative Services include Government of Canada travel services, as well as those other internal services that do not smoothly fit with any of the internal services categories.

 Classes of Personal Information